TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 26/Deuteronomy 26.18.md

 ---

-and Jehovah hath avouched thee this day to be a people for his own possession, as he hath promised thee, and that thou shouldest keep all his commandments;
+and Yahweh has declared you this day to be a people for his own possession, as he has promised you, and that you should keep all his commandments;